FollyMaddy/RetroRun/README.md

 sudo apt-get install feh

+and :

-And uncomment the feh line in the script.
+uncomment the feh line in RetroRun_onstart.sh.

 # install.sh